nightguarder/OpGL_Exercise/README.md

 #### Exercise 3
 * Implement a visualization of an animated solar system.
-* The result should rotate the planets around the sun.
+* The result should rotate the planets around their arbitrary point
 * Use Bresenham algorithm to draw Planets
-* Rotate Planet around arbitrary point
+* *Fix bug where the arbitrary point gets decremented to center position?*
 ![Exercise 3 image](result_planet1.png)